Converting 42°C to Fahrenheit: A practical guide

 Method 2: Using a Temperature Conversion Chart

 While the formula is accurate and efficient, a temperature conversion chart can be a handy tool, especially for quick conversions or for visualizing the relationship between the two scales.
 These charts often list common Celsius temperatures and their Fahrenheit equivalents.
 While not ideal for every temperature, they provide a quick reference.
-For 42°C, you would locate this value on the Celsius column and read the corresponding Fahrenheit equivalent across.
+Now, for 42°C, you would locate this value on the Celsius column and read the corresponding Fahrenheit equivalent across.
 This method is less precise than the formula for values not explicitly listed on the chart.

 Method 3: Online Converters